JoelNiklaus/SwissCourtRulingCorpus/README.md

 More information about this dataset can be found in the following
 spreadsheet: https://docs.google.com/spreadsheets/d/1bzW_7kpRAYxSis15g3s0HX8OcyXfWGgfJfybII9fN5s/edit?usp=sharing

-Time: 2010 or 2015 until 2020

-Task: Named Entity Recognition and Relation Extraction

 Export conda env with:
 ```conda env export > env.yml --no-builds```